 1/2 cup dried cranberries or raisins

 About the vinegear.
 Rice wine vinegar is very mild.
 It is not hard to find.
 Most groceries carry it.
 Some are seasoned and some are not.
 Get the unseasoned if possible, but the seasoned will do.
 If you must use distilled white vinegar, use less, about 1/2 cup.

-1) First, read my article on The Zen of Slawsome Slaw.
+1) First, read my article on The Science of Slawsome Slaw.

 4) Slice the jalapeño in half and remove the seeds.
 If you wish, you can also remove the white ribs, where most of the heat hides.
 Slice into thin slivers and then chop into tiny bits so nobody gets a big chunk of heat.
 Add to the dressing.
 Wash your hands thoroughly after handling hot peppers or better still, wear gloves or use a paper towel when doing the cutting.
 If you do not wear gloves, be sure not to rub your eyes, or touch any other moist parts of your body, or any one else's.

 5) Chop or shred the cabbage and add to the bowl.
 Add the rest of the salad ingredients except the nuts and cranberries.
 Hold them aside.
 We don't want them getting soggy.
 Toss thoroughly.

 6) Taste and adjust the salt, pepper, vinegar, and anything else you wish to suit your taste.
 Chill for one hour to extract the flavors from the celery seeds and vegetables and to allow them to marry.
 More than an hour is better.

 7) Warm the walnuts in a dry frying pan over a medium heat for five minutes, until the meat starts to brown slightly.
 This brings the oils to the surface.
 Add them and the cranberries to the salad just before serving.
 Sing "Take me back to Manhattan."